No Scalpel Vasectomy in NYC

 Vasectomy procedures are becoming increasingly popular in our practice with men living the lifestyle above.

-Of course, there are other reasons men are undergoing “male contraception” as well…..men with partners who have medical issues that preclude various forms of female contraception, men who simply cannot imagine themselves as fathers – ever, and men who have decided after their wives have experienced “the joys of pregnancy and childbirth” one or more times, that it is their turn to share in the next phase of their reproductive responsibilities.
+There are a few reasons why men are undergoing “male contraception” as well.
+Some of these men include men with partners who have medical issues that preclude various forms of female contraception, men who simply cannot imagine themselves as fathers – ever, and men who have decided after their wives have experienced “the joys of pregnancy and childbirth” one or more times, that it is their turn to share in the next phase of their reproductive responsibilities.

 Text Us: 646-518-9711